rootchang/LORIS_GUI/README.md

 	(iv) Median overall survival (months) with a 95% confidence interval.

+Note: Before clicking the `Calculate` button, please make sure to clear the contents of the `Input from file` entry box.

 #### Example 2: Inquiry for Multiple Patients

 1. Store the necessary clinical features of patients in a .txt file (highlighted as red box 2 in Figure 2; refer to the template file at `./LORIS/query_patients.txt` for the format).